X0rD3v1L/X0rD3v1L/README.md

 ### _Welcome to my GitHub!_

 Hey, This is <b>Benarjee Sambangi</b>, and welcome to my Github profile.
 I've profound knowledge in <i>Python,DSA</i>.
 I love to solve problems and highly enthusiastic about learning new things and trying out new ideas.
-Furthermore, I am passionate about Learning new technologies and like to learn anything about different programming languages, frameworks, algorithms, data structures, design patterns.
+Furthermore, I am passionate about learning new technologies and like to learn anything about different programming languages, frameworks, algorithms, data structures, design patterns.

 &nbsp;
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/benarjee-sambangi)